Take images that make people say I WANT THAT ART!

 NB: Yes, it's okay to take this course with a point & shoot camera or your phone, but you'll have more creative control of your images with a camera that allows you to control aperture.
 Even moreso if you can shoot RAW, instead of just JPG.

-I recommend using a camera that allows you to shoot tethered while in live-view, such as the Canon Rebel T3i or T4i, especially if you're going to shoot jewelry.
-My favorite point & shoot camera is the Sony RX-100iii -- it shoots RAW and in full-manual mode.
+I recommend using a camera that allows you to shoot tethered while in live-view, such as the Canon Rebel (T4i or later model), especially if you're going to shoot jewelry.
+My favorite point & shoot camera is the Sony RX-100 (model iii or iv, not later models) -- it shoots RAW and in full-manual mode with a shallow depth of field.

 Resources and case studies